Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

 \subsection{Population-derived priors}

 Here, we describe the construction of population-derived priors using training data from the HCP and illustrate the process via the \texttt{BayesBrainMap} R package.
-All steps are detailed in a demo available at \url{https://github.com/mandymejia/BayesianBrainMapping-priors}.
+All steps are detailed in a demo available at \url{https://github.com/statMINDlab/BBM-demo}.
 The HCP-derived priors themselves are available through Open Science Framework (OSF) as described in the Github repo README.
-These priors can be directly utilized for application of BBM to analyze healthy young adults from the HCP or other datasets, as described in Section \ref{sec:application}.
-We do not advise applying HCP-derived priors directly to study individuals from clearly distinct populations, such as children, the elderly, or patients.
-However, using the process and scripts provided, this workflow can be replicated to produce priors for other populations.
+These priors can be directly utilized for application of BBM to analyze healthy young adults.
+While we do not advise applying HCP-derived priors directly to study individuals from clearly distinct populations, such as children, the elderly, or individuals with known neurological conditions, our workflow can be replicated using the process and scripts provided to produce priors for other populations.

-We estimate priors using several different choices of template, including parcellations and continuous network maps (Table \ref{tab:template-summary}).
-Note that whether the template is a hard parcellation or continuous, the priors and subject-level estimates of functional topography are always continuous.
-Specifically, we use the 17-network Yeo parcellation \citep{yeo2011organization}, the Midnight Scan Club (MSC) group parcellation \citep{gordon2017precision}, HCP-derived group ICA maps with 15 to 50 components \citep{smith2013functional}, and group-level PROFUMO modes.
-For each template, we build priors with and without global signal regression (GSR), since whether or not to perform GSR is consequential and remains the subject of debate.
+We consider several different choices of template, including parcellations and continuous network maps (Table \ref{tab:template-summary}).
+For each template, we build priors with and without global signal regression (GSR), since the decision to use GSR remains the subject of debate.
+As templates, we use the 17-network Yeo parcellation \citep{yeo2011organization}, the Midnight Scan Club (MSC) group parcellation \citep{gordon2017precision}, HCP-derived group ICA maps with 15 to 50 components \citep{smith2013functional}, and group-level PROFUMO modes \citep{harrison2020modelling}.
+Note that whether the template is a hard parcellation or continuous, the BBM priors and individual functional topography maps are always continuous.